 - The land in the floodplain within a community subject to a one-percent or greater chance of flooding in any given year.
-Areas designated as special flood hazard areas are identified on the Flood Insurance Rate Map as Zones A, A1 through A30, AO and V.
+Areas designated as special flood hazard areas are identified on the Flood Insurance Rate Map (FIRM) as Zones AE, AH, AO, A1-30, and V.

-- B. For a structure, other than a manufactured home, without a basement or poured footings, the start of construction shall include the first permanent framing or assembly of the structure or any part thereof on its piling or foundation.
+- B. For a substantial improvement, the "actual start of construction" means the first alteration of any wall, ceiling, floor, or other structural part of a building, whether or not that alteration affects the external dimensions of the building.
+For a structure, other than a manufactured home, without a basement or poured footings, the start of construction shall include the first permanent framing or assembly of the structure or any part thereof on its piling or foundation.
 For manufactured homes not within a manufactured home park or manufactured home subdivision, the start of construction shall mean the affixing of the manufactured home to its permanent site.
 For manufactured homes within manufactured home parks or manufactured home subdivisions, the start of construction shall be the date on which the construction of facilities for servicing the site on which the manufactured home is to be affixed, including, at a minimum, the construction of streets, either final site grading or the pouring of concrete pads, and the installation of utilities, shall be completed.

 - SUBSTANTIAL DAMAGE

-- Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50% of the market value of the structure before the damage occurred.
+- Damage of any origin sustained by a structure whereby the cost of restoring the structure to its condition before damage would equal or exceed 50% of the market value of the structure before the damage occurred.

 - SUBSTANTIAL IMPROVEMENT

-- Any repair, rehabilitation, addition or other improvement of a structure, the cost of which exceeds 50% of the market value of the structure before the start of construction of the improvement.
-This term includes structures which have incurred substantial damage, regardless of the actual repair work performed.
+- Any reconstruction, rehabilitation, addition, or other improvement of a structure during a ten-year period, the cost of which equals or exceeds 50% of the market value of the structure before the "start of construction" of the improvement.
+Substantial improvement also means "cumulative substantial improvement."
+This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed or "repetitive loss."
 The term does not, however, include either: